ManaFriendsmith/pf-sa-compat/modportaldesc.md

 ## But what if I want to use it without your other mods? ##

-"Difficulty" here refers to the difficulty setting in pf-functions, which is a dependency.
-It can be either Minimal, Moderate, or Maximal.
+Uh, okay, sure I guess.
+It's dependent on pf-functions, which includes a difficulty selection of Minimal, Moderate, and Maximal.

 # Rocket control units #